Enterprise strategy fails

 These 4 enterprise testing strategy mistakes are costly

 Welcome to the world of enterprise testing, where the stakes are high, and the margin for error is slim.
 As a leader, you already know that your enterprise's testing strategy is crucial to deliver high-quality products and services.
-But despite your best efforts, you might still fall short of your expectations.
+Your testing strategy will hit roadblocks no matter how solid it looks on paper.
+Modern apps shift faster than traditional testing can handle.
+So skip the common trap of trying to automate everything at once; it backfires.
+Focus on your most critical user paths first, then expand.

 photo